um-pdavila/acs_docs/docs/linux/3-rwx.rst

 and one for all **other** system users (o).
 Recall that directories are types of files in Linux.

-.. note:: As policy, CCS does not alter user files on our systems.
+.. note:: As policy, IDSC does not alter user files on our systems.

 To view file permissions, list directory contents in long listing format with ``ls -l``.
 To check directory permissions, add the ``-d``